testfairy/docs/docs/02_API/02_Rest_API.md

 In the example above, you can see that our user is `john@example.com` and the API key is `0001234cafecafe`.
 This user authentication token is required for all requests to the REST server.

 **Your API key is private**, please do not share it or post it on public code repositories or forums.
-To find your API key, please refer to [https://app.testfairy.com/settings](https://app.testfairy.com/settings).
+To find your API key, please refer to [your preferences page](https://app.testfairy.com/settings).

 <hr />